Table of contents

 - Salsoideae – Herbs, subshrubs, shrubs, or sometimes trees.
 Stems and leaves are often succulent, leaves are terete, and bracteoles are present.
 Scarious wings usually develop from the perianth in fruit.
 Anthers have colored appendages, and their stigmas are flattened.

 - Suaedoideae – Annual to perennial herbs to shrubs that are usually glabrous and usually have well-developed terete leaves.
-The inflorescence is spicate axillary cymes that are loose, leafy, and possesses bracteoles.
-Styles are filiform, stigma may be capitate but is papillate all around.
+The inflorescence is spicate axillary cymes that are loose, leafy, and possess bracteoles.
+Styles are filiform; stigma may be capitate but is papillate all around.
 The perianth is persistent and usually accrescent and enlarged or winged when in fruit.

 Genera: